Rebirth Year Eleven

 –FLASHBACK: From Detective Comics #1027 Part 3.
 May.
 An escaped Joker celebrates Batman’s fake birthday by donning a haz-mat suit and spraying poison everywhere.
 Batman busts Joker.

-–REFERENCE: In Detective Comics #969 and Deathstroke Vol. 4 #30—originally told in “OFFICER DOWN.”
-Commissioner Gordon is shot by gangster-posing-as-cop Jordan “Rich” Reynolds.
+–REFERENCE: In Detective Comics #969, Deathstroke Vol. 4 #30, Batman: The Brave and The Bold Vol. 2 #15 Part 3, Batman: The Brave and The Bold Vol. 2 #16 Part 3, and Batman: The Brave and The Bold Vol. 2 #17 Part 3—originally told in “OFFICER DOWN.”
+Commissioner Gordon is shot by gangster-posing-as-cop Jordan Reynolds aka Jordan Rich.
 While Gordon is in the hospital, the Bat-Family works the case.
 Batman, willfully ignorant due to his personal connection to the case, argues with Alfred over how to proceed.
 Things get so heated that Alfred quits!
-Later, the Bat-Family busts Reynolds.
+Later, the Bat-Family busts Rich.
 Afterward, Gordon’s injuries are severe enough that he decides to step down as commissioner.
 Michael Akins (formerly a GCPD Chief) replaces him as the new commissioner!
 Akins meets with Batman and they don’t exactly hit it off.
 Despite not getting along with the Bat-Family, Akins will reluctantly use the Bat-Signal from time to time, moving forward.
+When attorneys botch Rich’s case, Gordon’s would-be killer goes free.
+Renee Montoya nearly kills Rich, but Harvey Bullock stops her.
+Soon after, Bullock points Rich’s old gangster pals in his direction, knowing they will kill him.
+Rich is seemingly executed by the a mob, but he actually survives and secretly goes on the lam.

 –REFERENCE: In Nightwing Vol. 4 #68—originally told in Batman: Gotham Knights #14.
 Batman checks-in on Nightwing, who goes on a mission to retrieve some stolen charity money from the lissom Double Dare, a pair of acrobatic French super-villain sisters Aliki Marceau and Margot Marceau.
 Penguin had originally stolen the loot, only to have it stolen by Double Dare.